idvorkin/techdiary/notes/minecraft.md

 ### The X-Box Proxy Hack

-So, x-box doesnt' allo you to connect to 'remote servers', however you can connect to local ones on your LAN.
+So, x-box doesn't' allow you to connect to 'remote servers', however you can connect to local ones on your LAN.
 So you need to setup a UDP proxy to make it work.
 I'm using the below with no issues.

 https://github.com/jhead/phantom